surveyjs/survey-library/docs/design-survey-question-titles.md

 ## Question Numbers

-Questions are numbered beginning with 1.
+Questions are numbered starting with 1.
 If you want to start numbering with a different number or use letters instead, specify the Survey's [`questionStartIndex`](https://surveyjs.io/Documentation/Library/?id=surveymodel#questionStartIndex) property.
 You can include desired prefixes and postfixes into the property value:

 ```js
 const surveyJson = {